AltspaceVR/secret-caesar/README.md

 	- [x] Assassinate
 	- [x] Check for assassination victory
 - [ ] Polish
-	- [ ] Instructions
+	- [x] Instructions
-	- [ ] Animations/transitions
+	- [x] Animations/transitions
 	- [ ] Action sound effects
 	- [x] Consequence sound effects
-	- [ ] Music?
+	- [x] Music?

 ## Credits and License

-The game [Secret Hitler](http://secrethitler.com/) was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
+The original game [Secret Hitler](http://secrethitler.com/) was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
 Mackenzie Schubert did the illustrations.
 It was adapted for VR by Steven Vergenz.
 The original board game and this derivative work are licensed under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 The recording of Wagner's *Die Walküre - Ride of the Valkyries* used in this game was recorded by the University of Chicago Orchestra, and is under a [Creative Commons BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/) license.